yangjing6688/framework/vm_env/docker/README.md

 - noVNC - Firefox: [http://localhost:7902/](http://localhost:7902/) Password: secret
 - noVNC - Edge: [http://localhost:7903/](http://localhost:7903/) Password: secret (Note: edge is currently disabled)

-Note: You can access the images via a browswer and noVNC as listed above or you can also access them using a VNC client like TightVNC or MobaXterm.
+You can access the images via a browswer using noVNC as listed above or you can also access them using a VNC client like TightVNC or MobaXterm.
 The ability to copy and paste into the image is better outside of the browser.
 When using the browser you will need to use the clipboard that is available in the tools widget on the left hand side of your screen.

-## PROD Build
-You will need to complete the following steps to be able to push the docker image to github.com.
-        1. Log in to your account, go to "Settings->Developer settings->Personal access tokens" and create a token with "write:packages" and "delete:packages" permissions.
-        1. Export the PAT to your ENV, "export GIT_PAT=<access token from step above>"
-        1. Perform a 'docker login' to the registry, "echo $GIT_PAT | docker login ghcr.io -u <your github ID> --password-stdin"

-To build the container in PROD mode issue the following command in the main directory (with the Dockerfile):

-    ./build_prod.sh

-## Download PROD images
-You can download the latest PROD images by issue the following command:

-    echo $GIT_PAT | docker login ghcr.io -u <your github ID> --password-stdin docker pull ghcr.io/extremenetworks/extreme_automation_framework/automation-dev-env:latest
+Access the containers from a VNC Viewer:

+- Dev machine: localhost:5901
+- Chrome: localhost:6900 Password: secret
+- Firefox: localhost:6902 Password: secret
+- Edge:  localhost:6901 Password: secret (Note: edge is currently disabled)

 ## Setup the pycharm IDE: